 Grieving for the loss of your pet is an important part of coping.
-If you have lost a special canine companion, the emotions can become overwhelming.
-Take some time out to grieve for your dog.
+If you have lost a special animal companion, the emotions can become overwhelming.
+Take some time out to grieve your loss.
 Celebrate the bond you had with your pet.
 Don't be afraid to cry.
 It takes time to heal.

 The Stages of Grief